Mdbaker19/study-flash-cards/README.md

 # study-flash-cards
-Class generated flash cards saved to glitch JSON server to study programming topics
+Class generated flash cards saved to firebase DB to study programming topics.
+Created as a fellow for Jupiter and now for Draco Cohort
 https://mdbaker19.github.io/study-flash-cards/